Halls Head - Erskine

 Table Chart PROFILE FAQ

-Halls Head - Erskine has a typical household mix, with a fairly typical median household size
+Halls Head - Erskine has a typical household mix, with a lower-than-average median household size

 Family households account for 72.4% of all households, including 25.5% couples with children, 35.6% couples without children, and 10.6% single parent families.
-Non-family households constitute the remaining 27.6%, with lone person households at 25.8% and group households comprising 1.9%.
-The median household size is 2.4 people, which aligns with the Greater Perth average.
+Non-family households make up the remaining 27.6%, with lone person households at 25.8% and group households comprising 1.9%.
+The median household size is 2.4 people, which is smaller than the Greater Perth average of 2.6.

 Frequently Asked Questions - Households